peytoncordero/DRI25/command-line.md

 /home/user
 ```

-If you are not there, use the commands we have learned to navigate to the right directory.
+If needed, use the commands we have learned so far to navigate to the right directory.
 In bigger projects, you might also use `ls` if you want to double-check that you are in the folder that contains the file.

 Once you are there, type the `mv` command followed by the name of the file that you want to move.
 After this, include the path to the folder where you want to move the file: